 - Open System Preferences > Sound > Output

-- Select your headphones from the Sound Output menu
+- Select the name of your AirPods or headphones from the Sound Output menu

 - Ensure the slider is midway between Left and Right